 Estoy esperando a mis hijos (I am looking for my children).

-If you interested in continuous learning about this subject you can go to the post verbs and prepositions: con, en, and por.
-Remember to contact your tutor with any questions you have about verbs with no preposition in Spanish.
+If you are interested in continuous learning about this subject you can go to the post verbs and prepositions: con, en, and por.
+Remember to contact your tutor with any questions you have about verbs with no prepositions in Spanish.
 Don’t you have a Spanish personal tutor yet?